davidmarshall15/nc_pg_news_filter/README.md

 2. cr_oc_news_filter_func.sql
 3. cr_oc_news_items_trigger.sql

-Step 1 creates table cr_oc_news_filter, this table needs populating to apply filters.
+Step 1 creates table oc_news_filter, this table needs populating to apply filters.
 Table columns:
     sub_domain - This is the subscription domain, for example news.com txt_filter - This is the text to filter on, it is case insensitive